 That's when Blackjack Surrender helps you.

-If you surrender your hand you don't go bust or you don't need to stand with a hand that has little chances of winning.
+If you surrender your hand, you don't go bust - and you don't need to stand with a hand that has little chances of winning.

 Instead, you will get a half of your wager back.

 Okay, so the surrender option seems nice, right?
 And how does playing Blackjack Surrender work?